-As can be seen from Figure 5, (aside from the lower outstandings and lower MCL levels discussed in the previous section) the general behaviour of market participants regarding prudentials has remained consistent over the transition to the new Framework.
-From November 2013 to early 2015, market participants continued to provide guarantees in excess of the MCL to an equivalent measure to previous years.
+As can be seen from Figure 6, (aside from the lower outstandings and lower MCL levels discussed in the previous section) the general behaviour of market participants in managing their prudentials has stayed consistent in transition to the Framework.
+From November 2013 to early 2016, market participants continued to provide guarantees in excess of the MCL to similar extents as previous years.

-The value of security deposits has also remained consistent with that seen before the introduction of the new Framework, with a spike during periods of high outstandings (and most likely prices).
-This suggests that the new Framework has not materially affected market participants in their general approach to prudential management in the NEM.
+Security deposit value has also remained consistent with that seen before introduction of the Framework, with a spike during periods of high outstandings (and most likely prices).
+This suggests that the Framework has not materially affected market participants in their general approach to prudential management in the NEM.

-However, it is worth noting that AEMO believes market participants are using security deposits less often since the introduction of the new Framework.
+However, it is worth noting that AEMO believes market participants are using security deposits less often since the Framework was introduced.
 This is likely because the concept of the Reduced MCL has been eliminated.